rdrnnrr/ytmusic-sync/README.md

 - **Select Folder** – choose the root directory to scan.
 - **Load Headers** – pick a `headers_auth.json` file exported from YouTube Music for more reliable uploads.
+- **Tracker Tools** – point at a custom tracker JSON, export a snapshot, or reset the database with an automatic backup and live pending/failed counts.
 - **Dry Run** – toggle between simulated and real uploads.
 - **Upload Pending** – start uploading files that are not recorded in the tracker database.
 - **Cancel Upload** – stop the current batch safely.